 With classic 19th and 20th Century architecture, mature oak trees, and numerous green spaces, the College has been and remains a popular place to film movies.

-Our students come from 43 states, Washington D.C., the U.S. Virgin Islands, and more than 85 countries.
+Our students come from 43 states, Washington D.C., the U.S. Virgin Islands, and 96 countries.